RookiexCookie/CatSpot/README.md

 This is a fork of the awesome [Sidespot](https://codeberg.org/jtaekman/sidespot) project, retaining its beautiful Jetpack Compose UI while adding full support for 32-bit (armeabi-v7a) architectures and physical keypad navigation specific to the Cat S22 Flip.

 Built on [librespot](https://github.com/librespot-org/librespot) (Rust) with a minimal Jetpack Compose UI optimized for 480x640 displays.
+With the help of AI

 ## Features